mercurius-js/mercurius/README.md

     * `service.wsUrl`: The url of the websocket endpoint
     * `service.wsConnectionParams`: `Function` or `Object`
 * `persistedQueries`: A hash/query map to resolve the full query text using it's unique hash.
+* `onlyPersisted`: Boolean.
+Flag to control whether to allow graphql queries other than persisted.
+When `true`, it'll make the server reject any queries that are not present in the `persistedQueries` option above.
+It will also disable any ide available (playground/graphiql).

 #### queryDepth example
 ```